parlak/Hello-Pelin/README.md

 My first repository

 My name is Tahir Parlak.
 I'm from the city of Gaziantep of Turkey.

+I am working now at Mt.
+Coffee in Liberia.